Adaptive Split-Fusion Transformer: Our Method

 \section{Our Method}

-An overview of ASF-former is shown in Fig.~\ref{fig:framework}.
-Following \cite{Xu2021ViTAEVT,yuan2021tokens}, it contains a total of $L=L_1+L_2$ encoders, where $L_1$/$L_2$ encoders reside in \textit{reduction} or \textit{computation} stages.
+An overview of ASF-former is shown in Figure~(\ref{fig:framework}).
+Similar to \cite{Xu2021ViTAEVT,yuan2021tokens}, it contains a total of $L=L_1+L_2$ encoders, where $L_1$/$L_2$ encoders reside in \textit{reduction} or \textit{computation} stages.
 As in \cite{yuan2021tokens}, the two stages differentiate in whether adopting the T2T for shrinking token-length and T2T attentions for reducing computations.
-To distinguish, we separately denote encoders in the two stages as the ASF-R and ASF-C. We present detailed pipeline of ASF-former as below.
+To distinguish, we separately denote encoders in the two stages as the ASF-R and ASF-C. We present a detailed pipeline of ASF-former below.

 An image $\boldsymbol{I} \in {\mathbb{R}}^{H \times W \times 3}$ is first soft-split into patches.
 Each patch shares an identical shape of $k \times k$ with overlap $o$ and padding $p$.
 These patches are unfolded into a sequence of tokens $\boldsymbol{T}_0 \in {\mathbb{R}}^{N_0 \times D_0}$, where $D_0=3k^2$, and token-length is: